Coronavirus (COVID-19) help and support

 How we’re continuing to deliver for our members

-TPT has successfully supported our customers throughout the pandemic and we will continue to delivery our normal high quality service to our members during this period.
+TPT has successfully supported our customers throughout the pandemic and we will continue to deliver our normal high quality service to our members during this period.

 The health and wellbeing of TPT employees remains paramount and so we have taken all available precautions to ensure that the small number of employees who will remain office-based are both well protected and supported by teams working remotely.